mbarcia/drupsible-xdebug/README.md

 drupsible.xdebug
 ========================

 Installs and configure the PECL xdebug extension.

 Requirements
 ------------

-This role requires PHP5 FPM (Fast Process Manager) to be present.
+This role requires PHP-FPM (Fast Process Manager) to be present (both PHP5 and PHP7 are supported).
 This role can be used indepedently and does NOT require Drupsible to run.

 Example Playbook